twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 │       └── index.ts
 ```

 The feature loader determines hook type by the named export(s) in each respective module.
-The following sections are templates that you can use for each type of hook.
+The following sections are templates that you can use as a starting point for each type of hook.

 ### actions